 Second Cause - Americans began immigrating to the Mexican territory of Texas and quickly became the dominant population.

 - Each family was entitled to 170 acres for agriculture and another 128 acres for stock raising - a total of 298 acres.
 The government asked 12-1/2 cents per acre, tax free.

 - The grant stipulated that all settlers must be Catholics or willing to convert to Catholicism; that all public transactions must take place in Spanish; and that all immigrants had to relinquish their US citizenship and take an oath of loyalty to Mexico.

-- By the 1822, 300 families had arrived under the leadership of Moses' son - Stephen Austin who is pictured to the right.
+- By 1822, 300 families had arrived under the leadership of Moses' son - Stephen Austin.
 (Moses died before being able to immigrate.)

 - When the Americans began arriving, they were the minority among 3,000 Mexican ranchers who lived in Texas - one of the least populated areas of the country.